Gradiente Expert: Versions XP-800/GPC-1

 The two first versions had a graphite case and socketed chips, which caused a chronic problem: when the machine heated, the chips frequently pulled out and the system "froze".
 Also, the GPC-1, released in 1987, had a ROM slightly modified to solve an ASCII table compatibility issue with the other popular Brazilian MSX, Sharp's Hotbit.

 Versions Plus/DD Plus

 The last two versions had a black case and the problematic socketed chips were replaced by an ASIC.
 Nevertheless, the RAM was mapped to a secondary slot and, although it was straight by the MSX standards, caused a lot of crashes with programs who searched for memory in the wrong place.
 It did not contribute for the popularity of any of the Plus versions.

+These machines used the MSX-Engine T7937A instead of the Z80A CPU of previous models.